We assess BMW’s millennial MINI remaster.

 Be Here Now…

 Owing to the low roofline and thick pillars, the Cooper’s cabin feels claustrophobic.
 The window area is narrow and slot-like, the all-black interior trim adding to the sense of gloomy confinement.
 The front compartment offers adequate leg and shoulder room for larger folk, but the rears are useless – making it in effect a two-seater.
-The steering wheel is well sited, but doesn’t adjust for reach or rake, a disappointing omission in a sporty car.
+The steering wheel is well sited, but is needlessly heavy to operate.
 The wheel rim is too thick.

 Controls are generally well placed and easily learned, but come with a dash of counter-intuitive whimsy.
 The centrally mounted instruments for example (rev-counter aside) are a retro-inspired nod to the original car, but force the driver’s eyes off the road.
 Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel, even with practice.
 Fortunately, they don’t control anything of note.

 The Cooper is commendably well made and finished.
 While some of the interior plastics are a little cheap feeling by contemporary standards, everything fits well and has remained steadfastly in place and largely rattle-free despite the pummelling it has withstood on brittle West Cork roads.
-Over the years there have been one or two mechanical maladies, but on balance it has proven a reliable and durable little steed.
+Over the years there have been a number of mechanical maladies, but on balance it has proven a reliable and durable little steed.

 Some Might Say…